dbaofd/Sugarcane-HSI/README2.md

 <div align="center">
   <img width="35%" alt="preprocessing" src="images/image_capture.png">
 </div>
-<u>Scenario two</u>: in an outdoor environment where lighting condition cannot be controlled.
+<strong>Scenario two</strong>: in an outdoor environment where lighting condition cannot be controlled.
 In this case, dark reference should be captured first by using the lid to cover the lens.
 Then we capture object (sugarcane in our case) and white reference together in one image as is shown in the above image.
-Since the lighting condition may change at any second, every time when an object is being captured, the white reference should be captured at the same time, so this white reference can reflect the true lighting condition of the moment when the object is being captured.Now the difficult part is how to get the white reference.
+Since the lighting condition may change at any second, every time when an object is being captured, the white reference should be captured at the same time, so this white reference can reflect the true lighting condition of the moment when the object is being captured.
+Now the difficult part is how to get the white reference.

-<u>Method</u>: note that the calibration method described <u>in this repo</u> is for <u>scenario two</u>.
+<strong>Method</strong>: <strong>note that the calibration method described in this repo is for scenario two</strong>.
 Given an image $I\in R^{h\times w\times c}$, note that the calibration board is inside as well.
 Then we perform dark calibration $I^{d}=I-D$.
 Since calibration board is in the image, the camera noise in the calibration board (white reference) is removed as well.
 Then we start to do white calibration.
 We first use k-means to extract the white reference in the image, k is set to 2.
-Since the image is a hyperspectral image, the rich spectral information enables the high accuracy of extracting the calibration board.
-Once the calibration board is extracted from a given image, we then get the mean white reference $W \in R^{c}$, then the calibrated image can be described as:
+Since the image is a hyperspectral image, the rich spectral information enables k-means to achieve high accuracy of calibration board extraction.
+Once the calibration board is extracted from a given image, we apply morphology operation to remove the calibration board pixels on the edge, then we remove top 1% brightest pixels.
+Subsequently, we calculate the mean white reference $W \in R^{c}$ by averaging the top 1000 brightest pixels.
+Eventually the calibrated image can be described as:
 <div align="center">
   <img width=60%" alt="e2" src="images/equation_2.png">
 </div>